dfrappart/dfrappart.github.io/_posts/2025-08-26-Seccomp_in_Kubernetes_and_AKS.markdown

 ```

-Creating the pods, we can check that those are hosted on the expected nodes.
+Creating the pods, we can check the expected nodes are used..
-We can also see that, because we did not specified the `spec.securitycontext.seccompProfile`, we do not see the configuration of a seccomp profile reflected in the
+We can also see that, because we did not specified the `spec.securitycontext.seccompProfile`, we do not see the configuration of a seccomp profile reflected in the pod configuration output.

 ```bash